Bicing around Barcelona

 Woody Allen says he wants to shoot his next film in Barcelona.
 This is sure to boost Barcelona's on screen presence.
 2004 was a record year for filming in and around the city.

-article in the IHT today reports that Barcelona is attracting trade fairs, conferences and exhibitions away from Cannes.
+An an article in the IHT today reports that Barcelona is attracting trade fairs, conferences and exhibitions away from Cannes.
 With recent investments made by the city in new infrastructure for conferences, lots of new hotels and the cities growing popularity as a short break destination in Europe, this is a business segment that can be expected to prosper in coming years.

 Sunny skies welcome outdoor living